 - Start ArcGIS Pro.

-- In the Catalog pane, right-click the dataset on which you want to track edits and click Properties.
+- In the Catalog pane, right-click the dataset on which you want to track edits and click Manage.

-- Use the Enable editor tracking toggle button to turn on editor tracking.
+- Click the Editor tracking check box to enable editor tracking.

 - Click OK to accept all the default or predefined settings.